WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 rm -rf $(pwd)/public/assets/** && $(pwd)/node_modules/webpack/bin/webpack.js --config=$(pwd)/webpack.front.config.js --progress
 ```

+Inspect `public/assets` directory.
+Open `index.html` directly in the browser from filesystem.

 Further below instead of accessing local `node_modules` bin manually, we will use [`npx`](https://github.com/zkat/npx)

 Notice, that entry point __key names__ dictate what will be the outputted __filename__ in `./public/assets`.
 That is, you can change key name and real file name to whatever, i.e.,